 Android O was first revealed by Google in March 2017 and further detailed at the Google I/O conference in May.
 It's a step up from Android Nougat in many ways.
 You get some cool front-facing features including a picture-in-picture mode, for watching video while messing around in other apps.
 Your handset will also enjoy lots of behind-the-scenes upgrades, for more efficient running.

 While the public version of Android O won’t be released until later this year, it’s possible for anyone with the right hardware to download and try out Android O right now.
 Read on to discover how.

 Check out our guide to the best new Android O features for more info.

 How to update your phone to Android O right now

 Android O has just been officially launched by Google, in beta form.
 This allows anyone to download an early version of Android O, to test out on their personal handset (as long as it's a Google branded phone).

 Of course, as with any beta version software, you do so at your own risk.
 There's a chance (however small) that Android O could knacker your precious mobile, resulting in some messy backing out to Android Nougat.
 So proceed with caution.

-To get Android O on your phone today, head to Android's Developers website - specifically the Android O download page.
-From here you can download the system image for your chosen mobile and follow Google's instructions to get it up and running.
+To get Android O on your phone today, head to Android's Beta website.
+From here you can sign up to the beta program and download the update for your chosen mobile.
+Just follow Google's instructions to get it up and running.
 Everything you need is right there on that page.